 “Social media is for young people.”

-That’s what the person in charge at DAI-ICHI Estate thought until very recently.
+That’s what the person in charge at DAI-ICHI Estate used to think until recently.

-The company specializes in foreclosures, voluntary sales, and leasebacks.
-Many of their clients are in “difficult situations.”
-Therefore, they believed social media, with its casual tone, was incompatible.
+They specialize in auctions, voluntary sales, and leasebacks.
+Many of their clients are people in “difficult situations.”
+Therefore, they believed social media, with its lighthearted tone, was not a good fit.

-Now, however, posts are made on X every day.
+However, they are now posting on X every day.
 The person in charge isn’t doing anything.

-What Was Being Lost by Having No Social Media
+Losing Out by Having No Social Media Presence

-In fact, not having social media was an opportunity cost in itself.
+In reality, not being on social media was an opportunity cost.

-What is the first thing someone facing difficulties with mortgage payments does?
+What is the first thing someone struggling with mortgage payments does?

-They search on Google, or they search on X.
+They either search on Google or search on X.

 “Voluntary sale Osaka,” “How to avoid foreclosure,” “Leaseback consultation.”